-- Markets – No two ways about it, if you want to get a good source of unpackaged, often locally grown, produce, markets are the place to frequent!
-By and large, we’ve found that markets, where you can meet the grower/producer face-to-face, are really great for starting fruitful conversations about waste-free food, and developing relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
-Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.
+- Markets – No two ways about it, if you want a good source of unpackaged (often locally grown) produce, markets are the place to go!
+At most markets you can meet the grower/producer face-to-face, making them an ideal place to start fruitful conversations about waste-free food, and to develop relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
+At markets you may also find local producers of pre-made foods like tofu, preserves and sauces etc. Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.
 Check out the Gisborne Farmers Market, corner of Stout Street (opposite museum), Gisborne, every Saturday.

 - Drinking Chocolate – you can get drinking chocolate in bulk at Big Bulk Barn, 460 Gladstone Road, Gisborne.

 Say “no more” to disposable takeaway coffee cups and plastic water bottles by getting yourself reusables instead!
-Get reusable water bottles at Unichem Bramwells Pharmacy, 232 Gladstone Road, Gisborne (metal), The Discount ‘T’, 119 Gladstone Road, Gisborne (metal), and Village Homeware, 130 Ormond Ave, Gisborne (metal).
+Get reusable water bottles at Isla & Olive, 38 Childers Road, Gisborne; Unichem Bramwells Pharmacy, 232 Gladstone Road, Gisborne (metal), The Discount ‘T’, 119 Gladstone Road, Gisborne (metal), and Village Homeware, 130 Ormond Ave, Gisborne (metal).